quickapps/docs/en/developers/hooktags.md

      Current language's code is:

-***

-Important: As we mention before, Events names are prefixed with `Hooktag.` word, which means that `[language ...]` will trigger the `Hooktag.language` event.
+**Important:** As we mention before, Events names are prefixed with `Hooktag.` word, which means that `[language ...]` will trigger the `Hooktag.language` event.

----

 Example, Creating a Hooktag
 ===========================

 Lets create a hooktag for displaying HTML content-boxes.
 We want our hooktag to be as follow:

 - Its name will be `content_box`.
 - Will use the `enclosed` form ([tag] ... [/tag]), for holding the box's content.